SIP trunk setup

-2. Create a SIP trunk for your phone number.
+1. Create a SIP trunk with your provider.

-4. Associate your LiveKit SIP URI with your SIP trunk.
+4. Add your LiveKit SIP URI to the SIP trunk.

-Create an inbound trunk to accept incoming phone calls.
+An inbound trunk allows you to accept incoming phone calls.

-Replace the phone number with the number you purchased from your SIP trunking provider.
+Create a temporary JSON file with your inbound trunk configuration, including the phone number you purchased from your SIP trunking provider.

 {